Hollyhua/Project8_10_android/project_spec.md

 - **Remove an item from the favorites list.**

 ### 2. Chosen API(s)
+- **Get Coffee Images**
+  - User can search for a type of coffee
+  - User can filter results by name of coffee
 - **<a href="https://api.sampleapis.com/coffee/hot" target="_blank">Sample API Hot Coffee</a>**
 - *Stretch:* **<a href="https://api.sampleapis.com/coffee/iced" target=_blank>Sample API Iced Coffee</a>**